The Social Aspect

 - Individualism: By being individual over-against others rather than valuing relationships.

 - When the social scene is dominated by pride rather than companionship, but out-doing one another, by doing-down others, by competition - but that is more ethical aspect.

-In Social Ontology and Philosophy of Society John Searle attempts to understand the social aspect of reality.
+- John Searle's Social Ontology and Philosophy of Society.
+In this work Searle attempts to understand the social aspect of reality.
 He does well, raising questions, drawing from pre-theoretical experience, and explaining many things well.
 And also acknowledging some presuppositions.
 However, his answers to the questions are a bit weak, because of his deeper presuppositions, esp. of primacy of existence over meaningfulness.